-Ratepayers who own or occupy rating units which have some feature of cultural, natural, or historic heritage which is voluntarily protected, or that are protected under the Combined District Plan as a site of significance for Māori, may qualify for remission of rates under this part of the policy.
+- " Ratepayers who own or occupy rating units which have some feature of cultural, natural, or historic heritage which is voluntarily protected may qualify for remission of rates under this part of the policy. - " Land that is non-rateable under section 8 of the Local Government (Rating) Act and is liable only for rates for water supply, wastewater disposal or refuse collection will not qualify for remission under this part of the policy.

-- " Land that is non-rateable under section 8 of the Local Government (Rating) Act and is liable only for rates for water supply, wastewater disposal or refuse collection will not qualify for remission under this part of the policy. - Applications must be made in writing.
+- " Applications must be made in writing.
 Applications should be supported by documentary evidence of the protected status of the rating unit e.g., a copy of the covenant or other legal mechanism.
-Receipt of evidence of protection without a written application will not be considered. - In considering any application for remission of rates under this part of the policy the Council will consider the following criteria: - The extent to which the preservation of natural, cultural, or historic heritage will be promoted by granting remission of rates on the rating unit. - The degree to which features of natural, cultural, or historic heritage are present on the land. - " The degree to which features of natural, cultural, or historic heritage inhibit the economic utilisation of the land. - In granting remissions under this part of the policy, Council may specify certain conditions before remissions will be granted.
+Receipt of evidence of protection without a written application will not be considered. - " In considering any application for remission of rates under this part of the policy the Council will consider the following criteria: - The extent to which the preservation of natural, cultural, or historic heritage will be promoted by granting remission of rates on the rating unit. - The degree to which features of natural, cultural, or historic heritage are present on the land. - The degree to which features of natural, cultural, or historic heritage inhibit the economic utilisation of the land. - " In granting remissions under this part of the policy, Council may specify certain conditions before remissions will be granted.
 Applicants will be required to agree in writing to these conditions and to pay any remitted rates if the conditions are violated. - Council will decide what amount of rates will be remitted on a case-by-case basis.
 Remissions will apply to the following rating year and will not be retrospective.